mslmslmsl/8-Ks-Code/README.md

 In addition, the script uses OpenAI to analyze the content of filings and infer whether the reporting companies consider the reported cybersecurity incidents to be material.

+An example of what the ouput looks like is available [here](https://github.com/mslmslmsl/8-Ks/blob/main/8-Ks.md).

 ## Usage Instructions

 The "Latest Filings" page on the SEC website displays forms filed with the SEC in the **past three business days**.
 To ensure that the script reviews all filings, you need to run the script at least **twice a week**.
 For example: